rpadovani/rpadovani.com/_posts/2014-12-22-show-ubuntu-phone-to-friends.markdown

 phone.
 It's a Nexus 4 with RTM #12, and I use it as everyday phone, so it has lot of apps and stuffs on it.

-All feedbacks were more than positive, mainly on two topics:
+All feedback were more than positive, mainly on two topics:

  - **Fluidity**: compared to a phone with Android 2.x (*yes, there are some phones out of there with this old version of Android, sometimes it's very interesting how is technology out in real world*)
  Ubuntu on Nexus 4 is very very fast, and the same speed is on the BQ phone